ISA-tools/MSIO/README.md

-# MSI-AO
-Metabolomics Standards Initiative Application Ontology
+# Metabolomics Standards Initiative Ontology (MSIO)

+## Versions

+The development version of the ontology is at: MSIO-edit.owl